Jones El-Abdellaoui

-Jones El-Abdellaoui (born 12 January 2006) is a professional footballer who plays as a forward for Spanish club Celta Fortuna.
+Jones El-Abdellaoui (born 12 January 2006) is a professional footballer who plays as a forward for club Celta Vigo.
 Born in Norway, and a former Norway youth international, he represents Morocco at youth level.

 Club career

-El-Abdellaoui was born and raised at Veitvet in Oslo.
+El-Abdellaoui was born and raised in Veitvet in Oslo.
 Growing up he played for Oslo side Skeid until he joined Vålerenga at the age of 12.
 He signed his first professional contract with the club on 8 November 2021.

-On 8 January 2025, El-Abdellaoui joined Spanish La Liga side Celta de Vigo, being assigned to the reserve team Celta Fortuna.
+On 8 January 2025, El-Abdellaoui joined Spanish side Celta Vigo of La Liga and was assigned to their reserve team, Celta Fortuna.

 International career

 On 14 April 2025, El-Abdellaoui's request to switch international allegiance to Morocco was approved by FIFA.

 Personal life

 Born in Norway, El-Abdellaoui is of Moroccan descent with roots in Segangan.
 He is a cousin of Mohammed Abdellaoue, Mostafa Abdellaoue and Omar Elabdellaoui.